 Cubase Cubase has been around since the beginning.
-It was only available on Mac but they did see the light and released in for Winodws
+It was only available on Mac but they did see the light and released in for Windows.

-Pro tools Like the name implies, this is probably used by the vast majority of Pro studios.
+Pro tools Like the name implies, this package probably used by the vast majority of Pro studios.
 So working with this package will prepare you for a pro career if that’s your path.

 Cakewalk sonar Cakewalk also has been arround for many years.
 This is the package I used the most often because I have used it for many years.

 Now how do I get my guitar and vocals into my computer?
 You’ll need an Audio Interface.
 You could plug into you sound card but that is very limited.
 The current way to go is via USB.
-Now there was a time with Firewall was popular but USB has been improved.
+There was a time when Firewall was popular but USB has been improved.